tung/ruggrogue/book/user-interface.md

 The split was part of a plan to use wrapped offset rendering to increase message rendering performance, but it never ended up happening.
 If I were to revisit this part of the code I would just have a single message grid that draws its frame like everything else.

-The `DungeonMode::new` function prepares the book-keeping for the dungeon mode, the most important part of which is for chunked map drawing, described in detail in the rendering chapter.
+The `DungeonMode::new` function prepares the book-keeping for the dungeon mode, the most important part of which is for chunked map drawing, described in detail back in the [Rendering chapter](rendering.md#improving-map-drawing-performance-with-chunked-drawing).

 Things get slightly more interesting with the `DungeonMode::prepare_grids` function, which immediately delegates all of its work to the `ui::prepare_grids` function.
 This function can be found at the very bottom of the `src/ui.rs` file, and is responsible for calculating and setting the size and position of all the main game screen tile grids.